Nimo

 Important points to keep in mind

-Sequence comparison of conserved genes reveals deep evolutionary splits.
+Sequence comparisons of conserved genes reveal deep evolutionary splits.

-Carl Woese’s 16S rRNA studies demonstrate three primary genetic domains .
+Carl Woese’s studies demonstrate three primary genetic domains.

-Archaea are genetically distinct from Bacteria despite similar prokaryotic cell plans fileciteturn0file6turn0file7.
+Archaea are genetically distinct from Bacteria despite similar structures.

-Eukaryota are defined by membrane-bound nuclei and organelles .
+Eukaryota are defined by cells containing nuclei and organelles.

-Viruses do not fit domain classification because they lack cellular structure .
+Viruses do not fit domain classification due to lack of cellular structure.

 Built with v0